Texas A&M Aggies football: Rivalries

-Once the Aggies joined the SEC, the agreement with Cowboys Stadium came to an end because the SEC does not allow its members to entertain potential recruits at neutral-site games.
-However, the SEC has removed this recruiting rule, and the Aggies and Razorbacks will again move the rivalry to AT&T Stadium in 2014. (cf. Georgia and Florida, which play at a neutral site, do not intend to entertain recruits at that site.)
-The agreement is expected to last at least 11 seasons, or through the 2024 football season.

-Over the life of the series, the Aggies have shut out the Razorbacks 10 times, and been shut out 9 times.
-The Aggies hold the largest margin of victory with a 58–10 win in College Station on September 29, 2012 (the Aggies also hold the second-largest margin of victory with a 41–0 win in College Station in 1942).
-The Razorbacks hold the longest winning streak in the series of 9 games from 1958 to 1966.

 Texas

 The Texas-Texas A&M rivalry dates back to 1894.
 It is the longest-running rivalry for both teams.
 It ranks as the third most-played rivalry in Division I-A college football, and the most-played intrastate rivalry.
 Most of the series' lopsided victories occurred prior to A&M's transition from an all-male and all-white military school, and the rivalry has been fairly even since.
 Until the rivalry ended in 2012, the two teams played each other every year since 1894 with the exception of six seasons [1895 (when the Aggies did not field a team), 1896, 1897, 1913, and 1914].
 During some seasons, the Aggies and Longhorns played each other twice.

 In an attempt to generate more attention for the rivalry in sports other than football, in 2004 the two schools started the Lone Star Showdown, a trial two-year program.
 Essentially, each time the two schools meet in a sport, the winner of the matchup gets a point.
 At the end of the year, the school with the most points wins the series and receives the Lone Star Showdown trophy.